-Figure 12: Princpal Component Analysis (PCA) results for the Winter, Spring, and Fall seasons using the retained environmental data and the 4 retained Princpal Components (PCs).
+Figure 12: Principal Component Analysis (PCA) results for the Winter, Spring, and Fall seasons using the retained environmental data and the 4 retained Principal Components (PCs).
 The results for PC 1 and 2 for each season are on the top and the PC 3 and 4 results are on the bottom.
 Left column are the results for Winter, middle column for Spring, and right column is for the Fall.
-The percentage of the variance exaplained by each PC is provided on the axes labels.
+The percentage of the variance explained by each PC is provided on the axes labels.
 Points represent the score for each survey observation.
 The loadings for each covariate in the analysis are shown by the length of their respective lines.
 PC scores greater than ± 3 units not shown.